How to start a marine or reef aquarium with Daphbio ?

 Week 1

-Products to use: Bactoreef, Microfaune Booster, Microfauna and Meiofauna Eggs, Instant Ocean Salt.
+Products to Use: Bactoreef, Microfauna Booster, Microfauna & Meiofauna Eggs

-Fill the aquarium with Instant Ocean salt from Aquarium Systems, maintaining a salinity level of 1020–1024 to start and a temperature of 28–29°C to stimulate bacterial growth.
-The salinity will be gradually increased until week 3, reaching a maximum of 1028.
-The lights should remain off until week 3, though you may turn them on for a few hours daily to check or work on the aquarium.
-Even if the rocks are not yet in place, water preparation is essential, and you can begin adding the products.
+Fill your aquarium with water, starting at a salinity of 1.020–1.024, and a temperature of 28–29°C to stimulate bacterial growth.
+Gradually increase salinity until week 3, reaching a maximum of 1.028.
+Keep the lights off until week 3, but you can turn them on for a few hours to perform maintenance or observe your tank.

 Week 2